 Well, now if Jenny has a homemade version of Onion Soup Mix, that fit perfectly into my plans!

 Childhood Favorites Remade!

-Here are all the awesome recipes in the first Freaky Friday Blog Hop:
+Here are all of the recipes in the Freaky Friday Blog Hop

 Lemon Crumb Loaf from Who Needs A Cape?